-But the idea of being confined to a desk for more than 40 hours a week for years, for a salary that does not compensate a moderate lifestyle can be agonizing.
+But the idea of being confined to a desk for more than 40 hours a week for years, for a salary that does not compensate for a moderate lifestyle can be agonizing.
 Especially if you are pressured by debt (and in many cases, over-expectations.)

-Of course, not everyone finds desk-jobs painful and this article will not try to convince anyone otherwise.
+Of course, not everyone finds desk jobs painful and this article will not try to convince anyone otherwise.
 But the idea of spending years or even decades for an organization that does not care for its employees is a common problem… and quite sadly, daunting enough.

 What are the Biggest Problems of 9 to 5 work environments?

 One of the root causes of this dilemma can be observed when looking at most jobs.
 Throughout the years, as computers and tech evolved, it has disrupted the need to use physical labor or effort.

 Many jobs are abstract and lack tangible results thanks to digital data and cloud storage reports or excel sheets.
 This is especially difficult for those with high spatial relations visualization.

 You work hard all day and in the end, it feels like you haven’t produced anything real for your efforts.
 But the true challenge to your work comes over the years that demands persistence.

 But there are many other concerns in the office and why people are dissatisfied or want to leave as soon as they can.
 The list is huge.
 From untapped abilities to a micro-managing boss, to office politics or bad management.
 It is hard to maintain a good atmosphere in large companies in the long run without encountering problems.

 But when the first thought of entering an office is: “when can I get back home?” there is trouble.
 And that is what I felt and heard from coworkers.
 Something was not right.
 So what had led to so much discomfort and anxiety to become self-dependent?